 Only you can make an appointment to see us.
 Appointments are encouraged.
 We accept walk-ins and will make every effort to provide timely access to care.

-Student Health Center (SHC) is not an Emergency Department, if you have a medical emergency call 911
+University Health Center (UHC) is not an Emergency Department, if you have a medical emergency call 911

 All visits are confidential.
 There is no blanket release form for any medical information.
 If you want us to share information with your family you must sign a release form for that visit only.

-You will be seen by a Nurse Practitioner or Physician Assistant who can prescribe most medications you require.
+You will be seen by a Provider who can prescribe most medications you require.
 Some minor conditions may be evaluated and treated by the centers' licensed Registered Nurses.

-Prescriptions must be filled at a local pharmacy (Clarks, Rite-Aid, CVS, Wal-Mart, or Farmville Pharmacy)
+Prescriptions must be filled at a local pharmacy (Rite-Aid, CVS, Wal-Mart, or Farmville Pharmacy)

 If you take medications regularly, you alone are responsible for them.
 You should consider having a lock box for them in your room.
 The only personal medication kept at the Student Health Center is Allergy serum administered by Student Health Center.